ahirsarthak/fetch-project/README.md

 ```bash
 python task.py
 ```
+and CTRL + C to end the process of ETL

 # Solution Development Decesions
 1. How will you read messages from the queue?
    - I initialy tried using boto3 but it was throwing me error that I require AWS Credentials.